 Topic Areas The object as medium, exhibitions, archive, photography Aglaia Konrad/Armin Linke, display-architecture, city models, work and behavior - life and death - everday situations, art worlds, constructed landscapes

 Publication HANS HOLLEIN, photographed by Aglaia Konrad and Armin Linke, Ed.
 Wilfried Kuehn, Christoph Thun-Hohenstein, Susanne Titz, Marlies Wirth, German/English, ca. 120 pages; MAK Austrian Museum of Applied Arts/Contemporary Art, Vienna; Museum Abteiberg, Mönchengladbach; Mousse Publishing, Milan, 2014.
-Available at the MAK Design Shop probably in September.
+Available at the MAK Design Shop.

 Curator Guided Tours

 Thu, 18.9.2014, 5 p.m. with Wilfried Kuehn, Guest Curator, and Marlies Wirth, MAK Curator